akelly1954/Samples/source/Video/README.md

 # Please Note:
 This is work in progress -- I'm writing code and uploading the sources to the repository while ensuring that everything is tested, building properly (at least on my system), and working.
-So for a period of time I've got restrictions on interactions with the repositories that allow one to view, clone and/or otherwise download the code (to which you are welcome as per the LICENSE) but I am not yet welcoming collaborators.

-Right now, even though I no longer have just some basic libraries and main programs that use/exercise them, there are still more objects coming.
-As soon as I introduce enough code that is mostly stable, I'll remove the restrictions.
+There are no Github "collaborators" established for the project (that would happen only in rare cases).
 In the meantime, if there's something critically important you need to communicate, please email me at **andrew@akelly.com**.

 Thank you.

-**SEE ALSO:**
+### SEE ALSO:

 The [README.md file](../../README.md) in the root **Samples** folder.
 The [README.md file](../README.md) in the **source** folder.